Offshore asylum centres are costly and inefficient, says Belgian PM

 Above all, Germany wants to speed up implementation of the asylum and migration pact the EU adopted this spring

 This kind of solution is a "drop in the ocean" when you look at the overall figures for a country like Germany, said German chancellor Olaf Scholz.
-300,000 migrants entered the country irregularly last year, he said.
-The border controls that Germany reintroduced a month ago have helped bring the numbers down, Scholz said.
+300,000 migrants entered the country irregularly last year, he said, adding that the border controls that Germany reintroduced a month ago have helped bring the numbers down.

 Above all, Germany wants to speed up implementation of the asylum and migration pact the EU adopted this spring.
-Ursula von der Leyen seems open to the idea.
+Von der Leyen seems open to the idea.
 Scholz said he was in favour of making return policy more effective within the framework of European law.

 Netherlands floats Uganda plan